Great Broughton, North Yorkshire

-Great Broughton is a village in the Great and Little Broughton civil parish of the Hambleton district of North Yorkshire in northern England.
+Great Broughton is a village in the Great and Little Broughton civil parish of the county of North Yorkshire in northern England.

+From 1974 to 2023 it was part of Hambleton, it is now administered by the unitary North Yorkshire Council.

 History

-The village of Great Broughton and the hamlet of Little Broughton are listed (under their Latin names Magna Broctun and Parva Broctun) in the Domesday book of 1086.
+The village of Great Broughton and the hamlet of Little Broughton are listed (under their Latin names Magna Broctun and Parva Broctun) in the Domesday Book of 1086.
 The name "Broughton" is a common English placename, derived from Old English meaning "farmstead by a brook".
 The village was formerly part of the Parish of Kirkby, and was a part of the wapentake and liberty of Langbaurgh.

 The economy of the village was formerly dependent on agriculture, textiles, and jet mining.

 Geography

 Great Broughton is 11 miles (17 km) south of Middlesbrough centre, 13 mi north-east from the county town of Northallerton, and on the edge of the North York Moors National Park and the Cleveland Hills.
 It is 2 mi south from the market town of Stokesley and 0.5 mi east from the village of Kirkby in Cleveland.
 Together with the hamlet of Little Broughton to the east, it forms part of a civil parish within the district of Hambleton.